 Participation in the Drug Court Program is governed by Florida Statute 948.08(6)(a).
 Generally, a participant is a person who has been charged with possessing or purchasing drugs.
 For a person to qualify, the State Attorney must agree to divert the offender away from formal prosecution.
 Those defendants with a history of violent crimes, arrests for drug sale or trafficking, or have more than two previous non-drug felony convictions are typically ineligible to enroll in the Drug Court Program.

-After being arrested, the defendant is screened at the Pretrial Detention Center.
-During court, the judge explains the elements of the Drug Court Program.
+After being arrested, and appearing before the drug court judge, the judge explains the elements of the Drug Court Program.
 The Program includes regular urine tests, treatment attendance, and more frequent court appearances.
 The judge will track the client’s urinalysis record and treatment reports.
 Depending upon the results of the urine test and overall compliance in the program, the judge may choose to be supportive or dispense a sanction, depending on each individual’s progress through the Program.
 Defendants who refuse or withdraw from the Program are sent back through the Criminal Court process where, if convicted, may serve time in jail.
-Defendants must sign an agreement to participate in the program.
 Counselors and the Court exercise a great deal of discretion and flexibility in tailoring treatment plans to meet the needs of each client to optimize individuals’ abilities to successfully progress.

 For further information please contact